lyriarte/blockchain-ssm/README.md

 The SSM is initialized with:

-  * A mapping of the SSM roles on registered agents.
+  * A mapping of the registered agents on SSM roles.
   * A finite state automaton.
   * Initial data, that can be public like for instance the hash of a document, or private.